mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 The world of AI coding assistants has evolved rapidly, but I've always been drawn to the idea of having complete control over my development environment.
-Recently, I embarked on a journey to install and configure Ollama's Qwen3-Coder:30b model using opencode as the client on my home PC – a setup that allows me to enjoy powerful AI assistance while maintaining full privacy and offline functionality.
+Recently, I embarked on a journey to install and configure Ollama's Qwen3-Coder:30b model using opencode as the client on my home PC: a setup that allows me to enjoy powerful AI assistance while maintaining full privacy and offline functionality.